 After installing Storefront Blocks go to Dashboard / Products / Categories

 Then find the Category and click on edit

-Then put the web address (url) of your new customised Category page into the Redirect Url box.
+Then put the web address (url) of your new customized Category page into the Redirect Url box.

 And that’s it!

-Your dynamically created WooCommerce category page will now re-direct to your new customised page.
+Your dynamically created WooCommerce category page will now redirect to your new customized page.

-Also all the dynamic links that WooCommerce creates (e.g Product meta information) will also send your customers to your new customised WooCommerce Category Page.
+Also, all the dynamic links that WooCommerce creates (e.g Product meta information) will also send your customers to your new customized WooCommerce Category Page.

 Being able to customise your WooCommerce Category pages lets you create a better design and make huge improvements to your SEO.